Worldwide Status of Marriage & Relationship Rights

 Mexico (nationwide recognition of marriages in 12 states & additional municipalities)

 Some Legal Recognition or Protection

-The following countries or local jurisdictions within the county provide some legal recognition or protection for LGBT couples.
+The following countries (or local jurisdictions within the country) provide some legal recognition or protection for LGBT couples.
 Legal recognition, rights, responsibilities, and protections vary widely among the countries from largely symbolic recognition in one or more local jurisdictions to nationwide partnerships or civil unions that provide extensive legal rights and protections.
 Only marriage equality provides LGBT couples full dignity, respect, and legal equality: